Megapolis Tower 1

-The Megapolis Tower 1 (also commonly known as the Hard Rock Hotel) is a skyscraper that is located in the area of Avenida Balboa in Panama City, Panama.
+The Megapolis Hotel Panamá (Formerly named Hard Rock Hotel) is a skyscraper located in the area of Avenida Balboa in Panama City, Panama.
 Construction began in 2008 and ended in 2011, is 230 meters high and has 63 floors.
 It was administered by Decameron Hotel Group.
 This hotel came with complimentary wireless internet and a luxurious spa area.
 In 2020, the hotel closed due to decreased tourism demand from the COVID-19 pandemic.